sjsu-library/unionist/_items/unionist--text-0238.md

   ones, to whom Edward annually repeats the Tale of Forgiveness. </p> '
 scholarlyNotes: Stylistic analysis to determine who might have written this?
 WHB a likely candidate
-commentary: 'The author of this piece is unknown.
+commentary: The author of this piece is unknown.
 This is the conclusion of a multi-part story.
-There are clear parallels between Emily and Prudence in terms of the piety involved in conducting a school '
+There are clear parallels between Emily and Prudence in terms of the piety involved in conducting a school
 relatedPeople:
 featured:
 repeated: